 You have a thin layer of tissue covering the inside of your abdomen and most of its organs.
 This is called the peritoneum.
-Inflammation of the peritoneum is called peritonitis.
-The inflammation is caused by a fungal or bacterial infection, usually due to an injury to your abdomen, an underlying medical condition, or a treatment device, such as a dialysis catheter or feeding tube.
+Peritonitis is inflammation of the peritoneum.
+The inflammation is usually the result of a fungal or bacterial infection caused by an abdominal injury, an underlying medical condition, or a treatment device, such as a dialysis catheter or feeding tube.

-Peritonitis is a serious condition that requires immediate medical care.
-Antibiotics are usually used to treat the infection, but surgery is sometimes required to remove infected tissue.
-If not treated promptly, the infection can spread and become life-threatening if it isn’t treated promptly.
+Peritonitis is a serious condition that needs immediate medical attention.
+Prompt intravenous antibiotics are needed to treat the infection.
+Surgery is sometimes necessary to remove infected tissue.
+The infection can spread and become life-threatening if it isn’t treated promptly.

 There are two types of peritonitis.
-Spontaneous peritonitis is caused by an infection of the fluid in your peritoneal cavity.
-This can be caused by liver or kidney failure.
-People on peritoneal dialysis for kidney failure are also at risk.
+Spontaneous bacterial peritonitis (SBP) is the result of an infection of the fluid in your peritoneal cavity.
+Liver or kidney failure can cause this condition.
+People on peritoneal dialysis for kidney failure are also at increased risk for SBP.

-Secondary peritonitis is usually caused by an infection that has spread from your digestive tract.
+Secondary peritonitis is usually due to an infection that has spread from your digestive tract.